CxELabs/M365HOL/instructions.md

 	> !IMAGE[alt text](\Media\snow_advanced_options.png)
 12. Under **Record Type** dropdown box, select **Incident** (this collapses the incident options)
 13. [] In the **Record fields**, scroll down, click once in the fields highlighted below and select the values as shown below:

-	*Note: if you are using a shared ServiceNow environment, put your name in the Short description field as well*
+	> [!Note] if you are using a shared ServiceNow environment, put your name in the Short description field as well

 	> !IMAGE[alt text](\Media\incident_fields.png)
 14. [] Click on **Save**